PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `0.0011565761101850747`, and cosine similarity is `0.9999999968466379`.

+`fcn-resnet50-12-int8.onnx` is the third Tier 1 model with the normalized `onnxruntime_u8s8_saturating_pair_accumulation` reason.
+Its input quantization and shape operations match, and the first difference appears at the first UINT8-activation/INT8-weight QLinearConv.
+With a fixed 224x224 diagnostic shape, ONNX Runtime CPU and ONNX ReferenceEvaluator differ at 46,743 of 802,816 elements by up to 36 quanta, while the direct TFLite tensor matches the reference at all 802,816 elements.
+Under the unchanged managed dynamic input conditions, the fixed-seed final maximum absolute error has improved from `1.5115007311105728` to `0.5471203327178955`, but it remains above the required ceiling and therefore stays an active non-pass.

 The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing